johnstclair/nixos-config/README.md

 2. Clone this repo into your home directory, rename it ".nixos-config"

-3. Setup the settings, to do this:
+3. Setup the settings, open up `./nixos-config-settings.nix`, and change everything to fit your needs
-    1. Copy the file `nixos-config-settings-template.nix` and rename it to `nixos-config-settings.nix`
-    2. Run `git add --intent-to-add nixos-config-settings.nix` then `git update-index --assume-unchanged nixos-config-settings.nix`
-        - This will allow you have different system settings between multiple computers, even if you sync everything else between those computers.
-By forcing git to ignore your new settings file
-    3. Actually configure your settings

 4. Setup your hardware configuration
-    1. Copy your hardware config into your local dotfiles dir `cp /etc/nixos/hardware-configuration.nix ~/.nixos-config/hardware-configuration.nix`
+    - Copy your hardware config into your local dotfiles dir `cp /etc/nixos/hardware-configuration.nix ~/.nixos-config/hardware-configuration.nix`
-    2. Tell git to track, but not add, the file, (like above) `git add --intent-to-add hardware-configuration.nix` then `git update-index --assume-unchanged hardware-configuration.nix`

 5. Rebuild using `nh os switch -H system ~/.nixos-config -- --experimental-features 'nix-command flakes'`, then reboot